Victorian Electoral Commission

 The Victorian Electoral Commission (VEC), formerly the State Electoral Office, is the statutory body responsible for the running of state, municipal and various non-government elections in Victoria, Australia.

 Independence

+Between 1855 and its abolition in 1979, the Chief Secretary's Department was responsible for electoral matters in Victoria.
+The public service head of the department was titled Undersecretary and Chief Electoral Officer until the Electoral Act 1910 established the Chief Electoral Officer as a separate position within the department.

+The Chief Electoral Officer was reallocated to the Department of Property and Services in 1979, and the State Electoral Office was established as a division of that department to support them in performing their functions.
+The Chief Electoral Officer, a public servant, was replaced by the Electoral Commissioner of Victoria, an independent statutory official reporting directly to the state parliament by the Constitution Act Amendment (Electoral Reform) Act 1988.
+The appointment of the first Electoral Commissioner resulted in the State Electoral Office becoming an independent agency on 1 January 1989.
+It was renamed as the Victorian Electoral Commission in 1995.

-It is an independent agency, established under Victoria's Electoral Act 2002, the VEC falls under the umbrella of the Department of Premier and Cabinet.
+The Victorian Electoral Commission is an independent agency, currently constituted under Victoria's Electoral Act 2002, the VEC falls under the umbrella of the Department of Premier and Cabinet.
 The VEC head office is located on level 11, 530 Collins Street, Melbourne, although during the state election there may be as many as 88 offices established throughout Victoria.

 The VEC is subject to oversight by the Victorian Parliament's Electoral Matters Committee which regularly holds inquiries into the conduct of public elections and associated matters in Victoria.
 The committee was established under the Parliamentary Committees Act 2003 and has members from both the Legislative Assembly and the Legislative Council.

 Functions

 State elections

 The primary function of the VEC is to conduct Victorian state elections, the last of which was the 2022 state election which was held on Saturday, 26 November 2022.
 Prior to 2006, Victorian parliamentary elections could be held any time at the discretion of the government in the last year of their four-year term of office.
 This has meant that, in practice, the average period between elections had been somewhat less than the maximum four years.
 From 2006 the Victorian Parliament has fixed terms with the election being held every fourth year on the last Saturday in November.